eltociear/OSSDocumentTranslate/README.md

 Translate OSS document text.

 ## Deletion request
-Please start from the report in Issue.
+I'm sorry for the trouble, Please start from the report in Issue.
+I will respond as soon as possible.

 ## Contribution
 I would be grateful if you could feel free to send me a PR regarding the updated content, translation deficiencies, and typographical errors.